JasonBishop37/Blueyguesser/README.md

 # Blueyguesser
-Generate a random frame from Bluey, and guess what episode it's from.
+Generate a random frame from Bluey, and send it to a website.